-We will follow the procedures set out by the LSCB and take into account the guidance 'Working Together to Safeguard Children' (2015) in order to:
+We will follow the procedures set out by the London Safeguarding Children Board (LSCB) and take into account the guidance 'Working Together to Safeguard Children' (2018) in order to:

-- ensure that we have in each of our settings a designated teacher for child protection who has received appropriate training and support for the role - ensure that every member of staff and volunteer knows the name of the designated teacher and their role - ensure that every member of staff and volunteer understand their responsibilities in being alert to signs of abuse and responsibility for referring any concerns to the designated teacher - develop links with relevant agencies and co-operate as required with their enquiries regarding child protection matters including attendance at case conferences - keep written records of concerns about children, even where there is no need to refer the matter immediately
+- ensure that we have a Designated Safeguarding Lead (DSL) for child protection who has received appropriate training and support for the role - ensure that every member of staff and volunteer knows the name of the (DSL) and their deputy/ies and their role - ensure that every member of staff and volunteer understand their responsibilities in being alert to signs of abuse and responsibility for referring any concerns to the designated teacher - develop links with relevant agencies and co-operate as required with their enquiries regarding child protection matters including attendance at case conferences - keep written records of concerns about children, even where there is no need to refer the matter immediately - ensure all written records are kept securely, separate from the main pupil file, and in a locked location - develop and follow procedures where an allegation is made against a member of staff or volunteer - ensure safe recruitment practices are always followed

-- ensure all written records are kept securely, separate from the main pupil file, and in a locked location - develop and follow procedures where an allegation is made against a member of staff or volunteer - ensure safe recruitment practices are always followed - ensure that parents have an understanding of the responsibility placed on the school and staff for child protection - ensure that pupils who have been subject to abuse are supported in line with the child protection plan - ensure that the child welfare office of the appropriate Local Authority is informed of any unexplained absence of two days for pupils on the CP register and ten consecutive days for others - ensure that information is passed to relevant bodies, especially when a pupil moves school. - ensure that staff working with Early Years, Reception and Year 1 pupils or at before and after school clubs attended by children under eight years of age are aware of the requirement to confirm that they are not disqualified from working in those settings. - ensure staff are aware of the relevant legislation relating to Disqualification by Association and that they must advise the head teacher if they are concerned that they may be disqualified.
+- ensure that parents have an understanding of the responsibility placed on the school and staff for child protection - ensure that pupils who have been subject to abuse are supported in line with the child protection plan - ensure that the child welfare office of the appropriate Local Authority is informed of any unexplained absence of two days for pupils on the CP register and ten consecutive days for others - ensure that information is passed to relevant bodies, especially when a pupil moves school. - ensure that staff working with Early Years, Reception and Year 1 pupils or at before and after school clubs attended by children under eight years of age are aware of the requirement to confirm that they are not disqualified from working in those settings. - ensure staff are aware of the relevant legislation relating to disqualification and that they must advise the head teacher if they are concerned that they may be disqualified.

-ROLES AND RESPONSIBLITIES
+ROLES AND RESPONSIBILITIES